 Examples

-Here are some examples to inspire you; note how succinct and inspiring they are:
+Here are some examples to inspire you; notice how succinct and inspiring they are:

 The National Multiple Sclerosis Society